Gh0stAn0n/craper/README.md

   </p>
 </p>

-craper (courses scraper) is a Python script that allows users to search for and retrieve free course links from various websites.
+craper (courses scraper) is a Python script that allows users to search and retrieve free courses links from various websites.

-The script uses web scraping techniques to extract relevant course information, including the course URL and content size.
-The user can provide search queries as arguments to find courses of interest.
+The script use web scraping techniques to extract relevant course information.
+The user can provide search queries as arguments to find the courses of interest.

 ### Project Features:

-Searches for free courses on multiple websites: "freecoursesite.com," "gigacourse.com," and "courseclub.me."
+Searches for free courses on the following websites: "freecoursesite.com," "gigacourse.com," and "courseclub.me."

 Retrieves course details, including URL and content size (in GB or MB).